marionboynton/Product-Recommender/README.md

 In this Zindi challenge, the goal was to produce an ML model that the insurance company Zimnat can use to predict which kinds of insurance products to recommend to customers.

-Project rewarded as best project for DSI Module 1.
+Project rewarded as [winning project](https://github.com/marionboynton/Product-Recommender/files/5607363/DSI.certificate.Module.1.pdf) for DSI Module 1.